keboliu/SONiC/thermal-control-design.md

 ### 3.1 Thermal control management flow

-It will be a routing function to check the policies and the perform the algorithm to adjust the fan speed according real-time temperatures.
+It will be a routing function to check whether the policies was hit an the fan speed need to adjust, kernel thermal algorithm running status will also be checked.

 These policies can be: